-The PIE will decide on a shortlist of 3 entries for each category.
+The PIE will decide on a shortlist of up to 4 entries for each category.
 The judging panel will then award point scores for each shortlisted entry.
 The entry with the highest amalgamated score from the judges will be the winner.

 5. When will the shortlist be announced?

 The shortlist will be announced in July.
 Shortlisted candidates will be notified by email and listed on social media.

 6. If I am shortlisted, will I receive feedback on my entry?

 We will endeavour to provide a selected highlight from the judging panel that each shortlisted entry is able to use publicly.

 7. If I win, do I get to make a speech?

 Yes, you can make a short, two minute speech when you collect your award on stage.

 8. How many people will attend the awards ceremony?

 We are expecting 250 people to attend.